-Earlier this week, I was finalizing flooring choices for a client in a neighboring town and the store happened to be right beside a thrift shop.
+Earlier this week, I was finalizing flooring choices for a client in a neighbouring town and the store happened to be right beside a thrift shop.
 I couldn’t help myself and popped in.
 I was thrilled when I noticed the deals of the day.
 First of all, their books were $3 for a shopping bag full and I managed to find quite a few books I’d like to read.
 I’m one of the few people (apparently under a rock) who hasn’t read Eat, Pray, Love and, although I’m only 50 pages in, I can see why it’s a popular read.
 Although I find paperbacks a bit more convenient, I like hard covers for their visual appeal.
 In our family room, I have a collection of hardcovers (jackets removed) on the book shelves and I love the punch of color they give.
 Being surrounded by books makes me happy!

 In addition to the books, I also found a couple pieces of milk glass (or look alikes) and two small vases.
 Combined with the books, my total bill was a whopping $4.50.

 My heart started racing when I saw a Bergere chair through the window, but of course it had a sold sign on it when I took a closer look.
 After looking around for a while, I found a few ‘Olde English Countryside’ pieces that I found intriguing for $2.25.
 I have seen these dishes on ebay and knew they were a steal.
 I haven’t decided what I’m doing with them, but I couldn’t pass up buying them (okay, I know this goes against my organizing principles).
 I’ll probably give them to my friend who adores this sort of thing (she also likes milk glass, but there’s no way I’m giving those pieces up!).
 After all was said and done, my total thrifting amount for the week came to $6.75.

 Where do you like to shop for great deals?
 Are you a thrift shop frequenter, a flea market gal or more of a garage sale peruser?
 I’d love to hear about some of your best thrifty finds!

 Have a fantastic weekend!